Couchbase-Ecosystem/langchain-couchbase/docs/source/usage.rst

 Couchbase Query Vector Store
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Query vector store uses the Query and Index service to store and search document embeddings.
+It supports two types of vector indexes:

+* **Hyperscale Vector Index** - Optimized for pure vector searches on large datasets (billions of documents).
+Best for content discovery, recommendations, and applications requiring high accuracy with low memory footprint.
+Hyperscale Vector indexes compare vectors and scalar values simultaneously.

+* **Composite Vector Index** - Combines a Global Secondary Index (GSI) with a vector column.
+Ideal for searches combining vector similarity with scalar filters where scalars filter out large portions of the dataset.
+Composite Vector indexes apply scalar filters first, then perform vector searches on the filtered results.

+For guidance on choosing the right index type, see `Choose the Right Vector Index <https://docs.couchbase.com/cloud/vector-index/use-vector-indexes.html>`_.

 For more information on the indexes, see `Hyperscale Vector Index documentation <https://docs.couchbase.com/server/current/vector-index/hyperscale-vector-index.html>`_ or `Composite Vector Index documentation <https://docs.couchbase.com/server/current/vector-index/composite-vector-index.html>`_.

 ..
 Note::
     This vector store is available in Couchbase Server versions 8.0 and above.